-This delicious chocolate orange mousse is modeled after the coffee Borgia and made with dark chocolate, espresso powder and orange zest.
+This light and creamy chocolate orange mousse is modeled after the coffee Borgia and is easily made with semi-sweet chocolate, instant espresso powder, cream and orange zest.

 This dessert was inspired by one of my favorite espresso drinks, the coffee Borgia.
 A Borgia is like a mocha (espresso, chocolate syrup, steamed milk) but with orange zest mixed in.
-It’s a wonderful flavor combination that I recreated in this chocolate orange mousse with melted bittersweet chocolate, a bit of heavy cream, espresso powder and orange zest.
+It’s a wonderful flavor combination that I recreated in this chocolate orange mousse with melted semi-sweet chocolate, heavy cream, instant espresso powder and orange zest.